 The Company will have to raise additional capital to fund operations until such point that revenues from their technology are able to fund operations.
 If the Company is not able to raise sufficient capital then there is the risk that the Company will not be able to realize the value of its assets and discharge its liabilities.

-At March 31, 2012, the Company had negative working capital of \$4,996,607 and deficit of \$30,815,791.
+At September 30, 2012, the Company had negative working capital of \$5,741,021 and deficit of \$31,979,655.
 To date the Company has been successful raising capital.
-During the second quarter of fiscal 2012, the Company secured a private placement of equity units of a minimum of \$1,250,000 and up to a maximum of \$2,000,000 (note 11).
-The Company will issue the units at \$0.05 per unit.
-This is a partially brokered private placement and the Company currently has commitments for the minimum amount of the raise which is expected to close by the end of May 2012.
-The Company also received approval from Debenture holders to amend all of the existing debentures, by extending the timeline for repayment for an additional 36 months, and reducing the interest rate payable on the outstanding indebtedness from 18% to 14%.
-All proceeds raised were used to fund operations of the Company.
-As of May 24, 2012, the Company collected approximately \$193,500 of the above mentioned financing.
+During the second quarter, the Company secured a private placement of equity units of a minimum of \$1,250,000 and up to a maximum of \$2,000,000.
+On August 31, 2012, the Company announced that the first phase of the private placement was closed, raising an aggregate gross proceeds of approximately \$344,000, in respect of which 6,875,652 units were subscribed for at a price of \$0.05 per unit.

+The Company also fulfilled its obligations pursuant to the approval of the Debenture holders and amended all of the existing debentures, by extending the timeline for repayment for an additional 36 months, and reducing the interest rate payable on the outstanding indebtedness from 18% to 14% on October 3, 2012.
+The interest will accrue throughout the amended term and is payable with the redemption of the principal portion of the debenture (note 14).

-Notes to the Unaudited Condensed Interim Financial Statements For the three months ended March 31, 2012 (Expressed in Canadian dollars)
+Notes to the Unaudited Condensed Interim Financial Statements For the three and nine months ended September 30, 2012 (Expressed in Canadian dollars)